-MetroPlan Orlando has completed a CAV Industry Best Practices Review technical memorandum.
-It provides a comprehensive analysis of the current state of the CAV industry in the MetroPlan Orlando Planning area, the state of Florida, and nationwide.
+1. A Nationwide CAV Industry Best Practices Review.
+This provides a comprehensive analysis of the current CAV industry in the MetroPlan Orlando planning area, across Florida, and nationwide.

 • CAV definitions, terminology and standards